CHSS Advice Line

 Work With Us

-Heart failure describes the condition where the heart muscle has become weakened and is unable to pump blood around your body as efficiently as before.
-The severity and causes of heart failure mean that it’s unlikely to be completely cured but careful monitoring, medication and communication with your healthcare team can help you effectively manage the condition and live longer.
-Heart failure occurs as a result of a number of conditions, the most common being:
+The severity and causes of heart failure mean that it is unlikely to be completely cured.
+However, careful monitoring, medication and communication with your healthcare team can help you to manage the condition, reduce your symptoms, and live longer.

 If you have any of these symptoms, please contact your doctor.